wapicom/API/README.md

 }
 ```

-To indicate that the order should be delivered by DPD carrier from Inpost warehouse to a DPD point, the fields in the request should be specified as follows:
+To indicate that the order should be delivered by DPD carrier from Inpost warehouse to a DPD point (Poland), the fields in the request should be specified as follows:
 ```
 {
 ...